 So lay off.
 If you’ve been lobbying heavily for your spouse to save more, take a break from the subject and don’t mention it for a month or two.
 Give your spouse space to let any lingering resentment from your heavy-handed tactics dissipate.
-Then, you can try to strike up the conversation again — only this time, in more positive terms.
+Then, try to strike up the conversation again — only this time, in more positive terms.

 2. Tune in to his or her personality

 It helps if you understand why your spouse is so committed to spending.
 Perhaps it’s true that your spouse:

 - Grew up in a low-income household and bristles at the idea of living frugally as an adult.

 - Works hard for the family’s money and feels entitled to spend it.

 - Had parents who modeled bad financial behavior.

 - Has an underlying problem — such as an addiction or mental health concern — that is leading to overspending.